suncoast-devs/handbook/lessons/full-stack-build-an-app/10-adding-restaurant-validation.md

 }
 ```

-We see there is a `status` field that contains the value `400`, an HTTP error
+We see a `status` field containing the value `400`, an HTTP error code.
+We can
-code.
-We can use that information, along with the `errors` to give the user
+use that information and the `errors` to give the user information about the
-information about the error.
+error.

 Let's create a state variable to hold an error text.